 Form W-3 or Form 1096?

-IRS Forms W-3 and 1096 are summary transmittal forms to be filed along with individual forms W-2 and 1099.
+IRS Forms W-3 and 1096 are summary transmittal forms to be filed along with individual forms W-2 given to employees and 1099-MISC forms given to non-employees.
 Learn what you need to know to file these forms.
 The most important thing to remember is that Form W-3 and all your employee W-2s are submitted to the Social Security Administration, while all 1096 forms, along with 1099s, are submitted to the IRS.

 Form W-3 for Employee Year-end Wage and Tax Reports